Approximate Spectral Decomposition of Fisher Information Matrix for Simple ReLU Networks: Related works

 On the other hand, Belkin et al. \cite{Belkin} have addressed this overfitting problem from the phenomenon called ``double descent'' of the generalization error.
 In particular, they showed in \cite{Belkin2} that this phenomenon occurs in a certain linear regression problem setting using the least squares estimator.
 As shown in Section \ref{sec2}, our case can also be considered as a linear regression problem, and is similar to their case where double descent occurs.

 Another approach is to investigate the learning of DNNs from the perspective of the minimum description length (MDL) principle \cite{Ress}.
-In this principle, a model that can express given data with the shortest description length should be selected.
-Barron and Cover \cite{Barron} showed that in unsupervised learning, selecting a model according to the MDL principle guarantees a small generalization error.
+In MDL principle, a model that can express given data with the shortest description length should be selected.
+Barron and Cover \cite{Barron} showed that in unsupervised learning, selecting a model according to the MDL principle enjoys a small generalization error.
 Recently, Kawakita and Takeuchi \cite{Kawakita} have shown that this result can be extended to supervised learning, and it might also be extended to deep neural networks.
 Although they assumed that the design matrix of linear regression follows a Gaussian distribution, our work might provide an understanding of the case where the design matrix is restricted in a lower dimensional space determined by the activation function.

-The analysis of FIM of neural networks has not been studied much so far.
-Due to the non-linearity of the activation function, the analysis is generally not easy.
-As far as we know, there are only a few empirical reports and asymptotic investigations on the nature of the eigenvalues.
+Finally, we introduce a few studies that investigate the eigenvalues of the FIM of neural networks.
 LeCun et al. \cite{Lecun} empirically reported the existence of a few very large eigenvalues compared to the others for the Hessian of the loss function.
-Note that the Hessian of the empirical loss approximates the FIM near the optimal parameter.
 In recent years, Karakida et al. \cite{Karakida} have investigated the mean, variance, and maximum of eigenvalues of FIM at infinite width using mean field theory.
 In our study, we investigate not only the maximum eigenvalues, but also the main eigenvalues and their eigenvectors in more limited cases.